 AVG v Avira

-With so much antivirus software on the market, it can be difficult to separate the good from the bad.
+With so much antivirus software on the market, separating the good from the bad can be difficult.
 In this comparison, I take a look at two of the biggest names in the Antivirus world, Avira and AVG.

 I’ll also consider how much the software slows down my computer, as well as the additional security features, customer support, and cost.

 Do you need the answer right away?
 In terms of overall performance, AVG outperforms Avira.
 It offers effective virus protection at a reasonable cost.
-I’ll break down all of my test findings, as well as everything else I learned about Avira and AVG below, so keep reading for more information.
+I’ll break down all of my test findings and everything else I learned about Avira and AVG below, so keep reading for more information.

 Summary: Avira vs AVG